 Load/save button: The user should be able to save and load the search results to/from a file, including the search-term itself, resulting matches and the rating for each file.
 Clicking on the buttons should invoke a file chooser dialog.
 When saving, you should prompt the user for a filename, and save the results to a file with a custom file extension.
 Choosing the load a file should prompt the user to load an existing save-file matching your file extension, and replace the contents of the grid or list with the previous saved results including the search term, list of videos and rating for each video.
+When loading, if there is unsaved data, you should prompt the user to save first.
 Hint: you may wish to use the

 - Filter widget: For each video result, users should be able to (locally) rate each video from 1 to 5 stars.
 A filter widget on the toolbar allows the user to filter the display to just show videos that have a minimum rating (e.g. clicking the 3-star search filter will show images with 3, 4, or 5 stars).
 You must provide a mechanism to clear the rating for a specific photo, and a method to clear the display filter (i.e. return to showing all-videos from last search result).

 - Users can view the video thumbnails in two modes -- grid layout (which arranges the thumbnails in a grid format) or list layout (which arranges the thumbnails one after another, along with the metadata for each video).

 - A toggle button to switch between the two layouts: when pressed, a button should appear and remain depressed until the other button is pressed.